LIANGYIXUAN3335/ETL-off-an-SQS-Queue/readme.md

 - Duplicates are allowed, assuming downstream data cleaning processes.
 - Valid JSON structure in SQS messages.
 - Pre-existing table schema in PostgreSQL.
-- SHA256 as an acceptable masking technique.
 - Properly configured unit tests.

 ### Potential Improvements:

-- Integrate with Airflow for better pipeline orchestration.
-- Use reversible hashing or token-based techniques for PII recovery.
+- Use 3DES hashing techniques for PII recovery to improve the security.
 - Consider NoSQL storage for JSON data.
 - Implement rich data visualization using tools like matplotlib.